What is a Power BI dashboard and why does your business need one?

 )

-The Power BI mobile app (iOS, Android) enables executives to access their dashboards anytime, anywhere.
+The Power BI mobile app (iOS, Android) lets executives access dashboards anytime, anywhere.

 Mobile-optimized layout

-Power BI allows you to design a separate mobile layout for the same report:
+Power BI lets you design a separate mobile layout for the same report:

 Push notifications

-Power BI mobile can send notifications when a KPI crosses a threshold.
-For example: “Average response time exceeded 4 hours” or “Daily revenue dropped 20% compared to yesterday.”
+Power BI mobile sends notifications when a KPI crosses a threshold.
+For example: "Average response time exceeded 4 hours" or "Daily revenue dropped 20% compared to yesterday".

 1. Design for the end user

-Who will use the dashboard?
 A CEO needs different information than an operations team lead.
-Always ask: What decision should this visualization help make?
+Always ask: what decision should this visualization help make?

 2. Fewer visualizations = more meaning